Still have questions? Contact Jen

 A $1,000 non-refundable deposit is required to reserve your place in the course.
-Then, $750 will be due on June 1, 2019.
-Starting on July 1, 2019 a monthly payment of $600 will be due every month for the next 7 months.
+Then there will be a $750 payment due at the start of the training.
+After that, we ask for monthly payments of $600 will be due every month for the next 7 months.
 As a sign of your commitment to the training, instead of sending a check every month, you would send in your installment payments as postdated checks when you send in your deposit.
 The checks will be deposited as they become payable.

 If this payment plan would not work within your budget, you do have another option.
 For those with financial need, Mark asks that you submit a paragraph or two describing your financial situation.
 Along with this statement you should also submit a payment plan proposal of your own that will work within your budget.
 Mark will review your statement and proposal with your application to evaluate whether it is acceptable.

 You will be camping during the majority of the retreats, either in tents or simple cabins.
 Below is a list of recommended items, particularly for the first retreat.